srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ```

 ### Define target output vector

 Next we want to define an output vector of the type {0,0,0,0,0,0,1,0,0,0} for the particular *label* that we just loaded from the database.
-The function we need looks like this
+The function we need looks like this:

 ```c
     Vector targetOutput;
     targetOutput = getTargetOutput(lbl);
 ```

-and is implemented like this
+and is implemented like this:

 ```c
 Vector getTargetOutput(int lbl){